 Legendary Planeswalker â Gideon

-0: Until end of turn, Gideon of the Trials becomes a 4/4 Human Soldier creature with indestructible that's still a planeswalker.
+0: Until end of turn, Gideon Jura becomes a 6/6 Human Soldier creature that's still a planeswalker.
 Prevent all damage that would be dealt to him this turn.

 BUY THIS CARD